- Round 3 closed on 27 January

 - A clear and robust delivery plan

-There are five opportunities to apply for this fund over the next four years.
-Given the number of opportunities to apply we encourage you to apply only when your project is ready.
+There were five opportunities to apply for this fund over four years with two rounds remaining.
+We encourage you to apply only when your project is ready.

 - Round 2 - ran from 7 May 2013 - 1 July 2013